Ajñana: Relativity of knowledge

 All teachings are like the utterances of barbarians since they have no (epistemic) basis.

 Likewise, Silanka comments, "owing to the difficulty of knowing another's mind, they do not grasp what is intended by the words of their teacher and thus repeat the other's words like a barbarian without understanding the real meaning."

 Regarding this passage and the maxims on knowledge, Jayatilleke compares the Sceptic's views with that of the Greek sophist Gorgias, as given in his book "Nature or the Non-existent," and proposes that the Sceptics may have arrived at their position using similar lines of reasoning.
 According to Jayatilleke's interpretation of the passage given by Silanka, perception is divided into near, middle, and outer, and we perceive only the near; so each person's view of what they see of an object will be different according their perspective.
-Since our knowledge depends on our individual perspective, the knowledge would be subjective since different person will have differing perspectives.
-In the absence of objectivity, there is no knowledge and all private experiences of impressions of different individuals would be incommunicable.
+Since our knowledge depends on our individual perspective, the knowledge would be subjective since different people will have differing perspectives.
+In the absence of objectivity, there is no knowledge, and all private experiences of impressions of different individuals would be incommunicable.